Guardians of Time (art): Idea and history

-In 2012 Kielnhofer designed the Mini guards, 54x36x34cm, 1 kg, as a limited edition, they are signed and made of plastic.
-In various colors, they can be illuminated from within.
-One of the Mini guards was ordered by Peter Weibel for the ZKM in 2012.
-Guardians of Time Settle in During Art Dubai 2013.
-First cast bronze guardian of the art foundry Krismer.
-In 2014 the ancient giant people statues 220x220x220cm guardians are shown at the Festival of Lights in Berlin.
-The guardians are shown by the 56th Venice Biennale Of Art, Collateral Event – Personal Structures, Time Space Existence at the Palazzo Mora.
-First works with the glass Berengo Studio Murano Venice.
-A fine empty coat was made of white Carrara marble by Studio Massimo Galleni in 2016.
+In 2012, Kielnhofer designed the "Mini guards" as a limited edition made out of plastic in various colors that can be illuminated from within.
+One was ordered by Peter Weibel for the ZKM in 2012.
+The Guardians of Time settled in during Art Dubai 2013 and the first cast bronze guardian was made by the art foundry Krismer.
+In 2014, ancient giant people statues were shown at both the Festival of Lights in Berlin and at the 56th Venice Biennale Of Art.
+Kielnhofer also worked with glass at Berengo Studio in Murano, Venice and created a fine empty coat of white Carrara marble by Studio Massimo Galleni in 2016.